anoma/anoma-blog/apriori/slow-games.md

 This article is a summary based on the Anoma Research Topic titled *Slow Games: Policy Enforcement under Uncertainty* by D Reusche, Christopher Goes and Nicolas Della Penna.
 All credit to the authors.
 Thank you to D for feedback and review.
 Any errors *are* my own.

 ## Introduction
 The Slow Game is a type of principal-agent problem.
-The principal-agent problem ([PAP](https://en.wikipedia.org/wiki/Principal%E2%80%93agent_problem)) arises when one entity takes actions on behalf of another entity, where there is a conflict of interest.
+The principal-agent problem ([PAP](https://en.wikipedia.org/wiki/Principal%E2%80%93agent_problem)) arises when one entity takes actions on behalf of another entity, where there is a potential conflict of interest.

 There are two actors in the slow game.
 - Operator - operator of a service.
 This is the agent.